MindaugasVaitkus2/AI-From-Scratch/README.md

 The role of a brain in a human system is not limited to observing and storing information but far more than that.
 It controls the whole human system.
 Right from the eyes to the ears, our heart, our lungs, every part is controlled by the brain.
 Its main function is to survive, evolve and add meaning to life.
 Besides talking about the subconscious, the brain has played in the major part for the survival of the Human race.

 **But what if we can replicate the brain outside the Human system?**
 Yes, we can.
-Welcome to **Artificial Intelligence.
+Welcome to **Artificial Intelligence**.

-What is **Artificial Intelligence?
+What is **Artificial Intelligence**?

 It is derived from two words **Artificial and Intelligence**.
 Let's break them down.

 **Artificial** is something that is not real and which is kind of fake because it is simulated.
 The simplest thing what I can think of which is artificial grass or even light.
 Artificial grass is not real grass nor is light, so the latter is kind of fake.
 It is used to substitute real grass for various reason.
 Artificial grass is often used for sports because it is more resistant and therefore can be used longer than real grass.
 It is also easier to care than real grass.
 And when we talk about artificial light like a bulb or led they can be used whenever we want them to use, unlike sunlight which is wrap-around time and which can only be used when time allows us to use.
 But that is not the point I want to make.
 The point is, that there are reasons why some things are artificial and substitute real things.

-*"Anything that is inspired by nature and is reproduced by the human being by some fashion or process is own as Artificial."
+*"Anything that is inspired by nature and is reproduced by the human being by some fashion or process is own as Artificial."*

 **Intelligence** is a very complex term.
 It can be defined in many different ways like ***logic, understanding, self-awareness, learning, emotional knowledge, planning, creativity and of course problem-solving**.